howsoai/platform-installation-examples/vault-certmanager/README.md

 Download the vault cli from the [Hashicorp website](https://releases.hashicorp.com/vault).
 Extract the binary and move it to a location in your path.

-Set the following environment variables, so all calls to the cli don't have to.
+Set the following environment variables with connection parameters to the vault server:
 ```sh
 export VAULT_ADDR='https://vault.local.howso.com/'
 export VAULT_SKIP_VERIFY=true
 ```

+With the root token login to the vault:
 ```sh
 vault login
 ```

 ### Set up Vault PKI

-Different types of secrets, have different secret engines in vault.
+Different types of secrets have different secret engine backends in vault.
 The PKI engine is used for certificates.
-The next steps will enable it, and configure a root CA.  Once done, it will be possible to use it to issue certificates that are signed by the root CA.
+The next steps will enable it and configure a root CA.  Once enabled, it will be possible to use it to issue certificates that are signed by this root CA.

-First, we need to set up Vault's [PKI secrets](https://developer.hashicorp.com/vault/docs/secrets/pki/setup) engine and create a root CA.
+First, enable Vault's [PKI secrets](https://developer.hashicorp.com/vault/docs/secrets/pki/setup) engine and create a root CA:

 ```sh
 # Enable the PKI secrets engine